Dr. Vins Sutlive, Chair

-The Department of Science & Health includes programs in biology, chemistry, exercise science, pre-physical/pre-occupational therapy, physics and pre-nursing.
+The Department of Science & Health includes programs in biology, chemistry, exercise science, pre-physical/pre-occupational therapy, physics and pre-nursing and early acceptance programs in Medicine, Dentistry, and Pharmacy.
 Many Asbury science students go on to graduate programs or medical school.
 Asbury also has a long tradition of preparing students for service in medical missions.
 Students receive personal attention in both introductory and upper division classes.
 The curriculum is challenging.
 The Department has well equipped labs for studies in anatomy, physiology, microbiology, analytical chemistry, biochemistry, organic chemistry and physical chemistry.
 All of our students conduct a senior research project, some at Asbury and others at research centers around the world.

 THE SCIENCE PROGRAMS